espressomd/espresso/doc/sphinx/running.rst

 .. math:: \sigma_v^2 = \frac{kT}{m}

-Note that the velocity random walk is propagated from zero at each step.
+Note: the velocity random walk is propagated from zero at each step.

 A rotational motion is implemented similarly.
 Note: the rotational Brownian dynamics implementation is compatible with particles which have